jintaoyugithub/lth-msc-cs-typst-template/packages/preview/uo-lth-msc-cs-thesis/0.1.0/template/chapters/relatework.typ

 === Pipeline and Architecture

 Compute shader has a very subtle relationship with the other stages in the overall graphic pipeline.
-The separate pipeline architecture means that the compute shader is able to operate independently of the traditional rendering pipeline, which provides flexibility but also creates a situation where While this provides flexibility, it also results in additional cost being necessary for the compute shader to interact with the traditional rendering pipeline, which is a limitation of this article and will be explained in detail in section 6.
+The separate pipeline architecture means that the compute shader is able to operate independently of the traditional rendering pipeline, which provides flexibility but also creates a situation where additional cost being necessary for the compute shader to interact with the traditional rendering pipeline, which is a limitation of this article and will be explained in detail in section 6.

 // #figure(
 //   image("figures/cspipeline.png", width: 100%),